Easy Chicken Pot Pie Crumble Recipe

-I made this dish for some of my husband’s family recently and they couldn’t stop raving about it!
+I made this chicken pot pie crumble for some of my husband’s family recently and they couldn’t stop raving about it!
 This recipe includes all of the deliciousness of homemade, from-scratch Chicken Pot Pie, but without the fuss of a crust.
 There is no Cream of Anything soup in there either.
 Definitely a family favorite!

+The next thing you’ll want to do is start making the crumble topping.
 The crumble topping involves simple ingredients and is crispy and delicious!
-It is easier than messing around with a pie crust.
+It is definitely easier to make than messing around with a pie crust.

 I’m not a fan of peas, so I just throw in some extra carrots and celery.